ng-Classic/ng-classic/aio/content/guide/upgrade-performance.md

 </div>

-You can now link the AngularJS and Angular Classicmodules together using `downgradeModule()`.
+You can now link the AngularJS and Angular Classic modules together using `downgradeModule()`.

 <code-example header="app.module.ts">